shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-in-user-data-offline.md

 into a "remarketing segment" returns a purchase and Prostarr makes an internal correction to that segment.

-User ID Mapping
+## User ID mapping

 Before you can pass us data, there must be a mapping of the Xandr user ID and your user ID so that we can attach the data to the right user and offer it for your future use.
-Please read about this process at
+Please read about this process at [User
-<a href="user-id-mapping-with-getuid-and-mapuid.md" class="xref">User
-ID Mapping</a>.
+ID Mapping](user-id-mapping-with-getuid-and-mapuid.md).

-Server-Side Data Integration with Xandr
+## Server-Side data integration with Xandr

 Once ID mapping has taken place, you can pass
-Xandr your offline segment data via our <a href="xandr-api/batch-segment-service.md" class="xref" target="_blank">Batch Segment Service</a>.
+Xandr your offline segment data via our [Batch Segment Service](../digital-platform-api/batch-segment-service.md).